Keyslam/Enum/README.md

 local Enum = require("enum") -- Require the library

--- Create an enum either with variable amount of variables, or a table holding it. local Directions = Enum("Up", "Down", "Left", "Right) local Directions = Enum({"Up", "Down", "Left", "Right"})
+-- Create an enum either with variable amount of variables, or a table holding it. local Directions = Enum("Up", "Down", "Left", "Right") local Directions = Enum({"Up", "Down", "Left", "Right"})

 -- Access a enum simply with the key.